 Community Clean up

 Around here this time of year is always so gross.
 We haven’t seen the ground under all the snow since last October.
 Over 6 months the build up of garbage is crazy.
 And now all that snow has melted, we see all that filth.
-Get the kids out helping to clean up!
+Get the kids out helping to clean up that trash!
 All you need is some garbage bags and some gloves.
 Then get cleaning!
 The school yard or a community park is a great place to start.

 Recycle or Composting Plant Tours